chrome-php/chrome/README.md

 ### Using different chrome executable

-By default we assume that chrome will run with the commande ``chrome`` but you can change the executable:
+By default we assume that chrome will run with the command ``chrome`` but you can change the executable:

 ```php
     use HeadlessChromium\BrowserFactory;